kompanie-dev/reagenz/README.md

 # Reagenz 🧪

-Reagenz is a Web Component based frontend library written in JavaScript.
+Reagenz is an opinionated [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) based frontend library written in JavaScript.

 It has the following features: